 These changes are challenging the regulations and market rules that govern industry.
 Arrangements that were designed for a system with passive demand and large-scale, centrally-dispatched power stations will need to evolve.
-It is Ofgem's role to make sure these arrangements remain fit for purpose.
+It is Ofgem's role to make sure these arrangements remain fit for purpose under a range of future outcomes.